The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Child Custody and Maintenance Disputes: Issues related to child custody, maintenance, and visitation rights.

-• Dowry Harassment and Domestic Violence: Allegations of demanding dowry or subjecting the wife to dowry-related harassment and/or domestic violence.
-The most common legal weapon used against husband and his family.
+• Dowry Harassment and Domestic Violence: Allegations of demanding dowry or subjecting the wife to dowry-related harassment and domestic violence.

 • Financial Neglect: Accusations of the husband not providing adequate financial support.